ashishachopra/SF_RT_InteractiveSFMgIceB/README.md

 # Interactive Warehouse Concurrency Benchmark

 A lightweight, portable benchmark for measuring **high-throughput query concurrency** on Snowflake Interactive Warehouses.
-It drives 10 to 1,000+ simultaneous queries against a 1-billion-row table and reports both client- and server-side throughput and latency.
+It drives 10 to 1,000+ simultaneous queries against a 1-billion-row table and reports throughput and latency.

 ## Why not just use JMeter?